Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+1.42:
+ * Tweaked low level bot skills alot, they will be more active now (run around maps) now, but not too good at combat.
+ * Bot reaction times have been adjusted to more human scale (level 1 has 100ms and level 5 300ms).
+Times used to be less before.
+ * Removal of bot_reaction_time setting.
+   * You can still use bot_skill settings to adjust reaction times.
+ * Internal changes
+   * Compiled with newer version of gcc
+   * Made large portion of inline functions uninlined as on modern cpus/system small cache/code size is better than inlining everything manually.

 1.41:
  * Fixed low level bot aiming (were rapidly shifting right to left)
    * As result removed undocumented and broken setting 'aimangle_varitation'